Why Do People Engage in Risky Behavior?

 Risky Behavior in Adolescence

 Adolescence is a time when risky behavior is often increased.
-Some view this as a natural time for exploration and experimentation as teens are developing their own identities.
-Neurological brain development occurs, as the prefrontal cortex undergoes advancement during these critical years.
+During this period, there is an increased risk of engaging in impulsive or dangerous activities due to ongoing brain development.
+Some view this as a natural time for exploration and experimentation, as teens are developing their own identities.
+Young adults, particularly those between 19 and 29 years old, are especially prone to impulsivity and risk-taking behaviors.
+Neurological brain development occurs as the prefrontal cortex undergoes advancement during these critical years.
 The prefrontal cortex houses what is referred to as executive functioning: logical problem-solving, decision-making, planning, and thinking ahead of potential ramifications.
+A behavioral assessment can be a valuable tool for evaluating risk behaviors in adolescents and guiding appropriate interventions.

-The amygdala often referred to as the reptilian brain, is associated with instinctive behaviors and reactions.
-It is part of the limbic system which is also the area that gets fired up when we are faced with perceived danger, leading to a “fight or flight” response.
+The amygdala, often referred to as the reptilian brain, is associated with instinctive behaviors and reactions.
+It is part of the limbic system, which is also the area that gets fired up when we are faced with perceived danger, leading to a “fight or flight” response.
 Since the prefrontal cortex is still undergoing development, teens can over-rely on the amygdala, which can increase impulsivity.
+Early warning signs such as anti-social behaviors, including theft, violence, or bullying, may indicate the need for further support and intervention.

 Final Thoughts on Risky Behaviors